SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 333.2 Mandatory Access Control (weight: 5)

-#### Description	Candidates should be familiar with mandatory access control (MAC) systems for Linux.
+#### Description:	Candidates should be familiar with mandatory access control (MAC) systems for Linux.
 Specifically, candidates should have a thorough knowledge of SELinux.
 Also, candidates should be aware of other mandatory access control systems for Linux.
 This includes major features of these systems but not configuration and use.

 Key Knowledge Areas: